2026-05-07 · non-surgical, endoscopic, procedures

 Is ESG covered by insurance?
 Coverage varies and is less common than for bariatric surgery.
 Some patients pay out of pocket or use financing options.

 What if I regain weight?
 Weight regain can occur if old habits return.
 Ongoing support, follow-up visits, and lifestyle adjustments can help maintain results.
+If suturing loosens or weight loss falls short, bariatric revision surgery is sometimes discussed as a next step.

 How this compares to other options